 • Special Requirements for the USA:

-If you’re flying to or from the United States, you must comply with U.S. Department of Transportation (DOT) and Centers for Disease Control and Prevention (CDC) regulations:
+If you’re flying to or from the United States, you must comply with the U.S. Centers for Disease Control and Prevention and the Department of Transportation regulations:

 • Submit the DOT Service Animal Air Transportation Form